 The Regional Stakeholder Forum is held annually in November in partnership with Museums & Galleries NSW and Regional Arts NSW.

+In 2016, the Forum will be held on Friday 11 November.
 If you are a new regional collecting organisation with a publicly-accessible collection and would like to receive forum updates, please subscribe here.

 Loans and Collection Access